In the AI Era, Code Is Cheap. Reputation Isn’t.

 logger.error('Some error:', error);

-A valid change would have looked like:
+A valid change would be:

 } catch (err) {